There is a lot of conflicting advice about how to lose weight.

 In the graph above, you see how energy expenditure is increased in both lean people and people who have recently lost weight.

 According to this study, 600 mg of caffeine (6 "average" cups of coffee) per day can make lean people burn 150 more calories in a day.

 The effect was diminished in people who were previously obese but had lost the weight.
 However, it still amounted to an additional 79 calories per day.

 Source: Brehm BJ, et al. A randomized trial comparing a very low carbohydrate diet and a calorie-restricted low fat diet on body weight and cardiovascular risk factors in healthy women.
 The Journal of Clinical Endocrinology & Metabolism, 2003.

 There is a massive body of evidence on low-carb diets, showing that they are more effective for weight loss than the standard low-fat advice that we're still being given.

-Source: Birketvedt GS, et al. Experiences with three different fiber supplements in weight reduction.
-Medical Science Monitor, 2005.
+Source: Birketvedt GS, et al. Medical Science Monitor, 2005.

 Most weight loss supplements don't work.
 However, there are a few supplements that science has shown to be mildly effective.

 One of them is a type of fiber called glucomannan.
 This fiber absorbs water and "sits" in your gut, making you feel so full that you eat fewer calories.